-Professor Djahanbakhch is a founder of the Bridge Centre, a distinguished Professor of Reproductive Medicine at the University of London and Co-Medical Director and Chairman of the Medical Advisory Committee at the Bridge Centre.
-He has been working in assisted reproductive technology for over three decades and has pioneered many aspects of ovulation and embryo implantation.
+Professor Djahanbakhch is a founder of the Bridge Centre, a distinguished Professor of Reproductive Medicine at the University of London and Chairman of the Medical Advisory Committee at the Bridge Centre.
 His distinguised work has earned him much recognition.

 Scientific & Managing Director

 Kamal Ahuja gained his PhD at Cambridge under the supervision of Professor Robert Edwards, which sparked his lasting interest in clinical IVF.
 The ethics of IVF and its cost effectiveness continue to be part of his research interests.
 Dr Ahuja is Chairman of Reproductive BioMedicine Online, an international medical journal, and the Scientific and Managing Director of the London Women's Clinic Group.